ShoalBase Contributor Guide

 This guide explains each question in the ShoalBase Data Submission Form.
 Please refer to it while completing your contribution to ensure consistency across entries.
 If you remain unsure about how to classify your observation, choose the option you think fits best and add clarifying notes in the final text box.

-1. Species Information
+1. Species information

 Species (scientific name)